This first article appears in the

 spiritual roots of our healing.
 By tapping into our

-inner healer, craniosacral therapy helps us get there.
+inner healer, craniosacral work helps us get there.

 The Healing Art of